kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 to test the data to test my hypothesis - Here is how i prepared the data
-- Here are some summary statistics of my SUBSETTED data broken out by Age, Education Level, Labor Force Participation, income level, race, maritical status, dependent children - Here is a table of all my important variables in my regression with mean, standard deviation, min/max, median, average rating - Here is how I verified that all the important variables I will be using in my research makes sense (just talk about how the average rating you saw for one of the questions should be low because people who have a lot of debt would feel anxious about their finances - this is a correlation)
+- Here are some summary statistics of my SUBSETTED data broken out by Age, Education Level, Labor Force Participation, income level, race, marital status, dependent children - Here is a table of all my important variables in my regression with mean, standard deviation, min/max, median, average rating - Here is how I verified that all the important variables I will be using in my research makes sense (just talk about how the average rating you saw for one of the questions should be low because people who have a lot of debt would feel anxious about their finances - this is a correlation)

 ## Means (simple graphs, correlations, differences of means)